 The Internal Audit Committee is chaired by the President & CEO.
-The committee discusses and determines important matters concerning internal audit on the basis of the basic policy determined by the board and reports all decisions made by the committee to the Audit Committee and the board.
+The committee discusses and determines important matters concerning internal audit on the basis of the basic policy determined by the Board of Directors, and reports resolutions and important matters made by the committee to the Audit Committee and the Board of Directors.